-Freeman said he jumped at the idea, and “set off once more to Zurich, determined that I could convince Jung in the value and importance of such a work.”
+Freeman jumped at the idea, and “set off once more to Zurich, determined that I could convince Jung in the value and importance of such a work.”
 But Jung kindly refused.
 He was 83 after all, and he had already written a ton.
 Besides, Jung had had a dream.

 In the dream, Jung said, “a certain man was trying to get behind me and jump on my back.
 I knew nothing of this man except that I was aware that he had somehow picked up a remark I had made and had twisted it into a grotesque travesty of my meaning.”

 Such misrepresentations angered Jung, but the image of the man trying to jump on his back puzzled him—until he later realized his unconscious had pictorialized an Australian colloquialism, Du kannsl mir auf den Buckle steigen (You can climb on my back!), the American equivalent to “Go jump in a lake!”